aximgeo/slap/readme.md

 ```

 ## Specifying service parameters
-Service properties can be specified at multiple levels in the file; the most specific property will be used (i.e., service level, then type level, then global).
-This allows for a minimum of
+Service properties can be specified at multiple levels in the file; the most
+specific property will be used (i.e., service level, then type level, then
-configuration, while also allowing for service parameters to vary.
-Note that the `json` parameter is identical what's specified in ESRI's [REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#/Create_Service/02r3000001tr000000/)
+global).
+This allows for a minimum of configuration, while also allowing
+for service parameters to vary.
+Note that the `json` parameter is identical
+what's specified in ESRI's [REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/index.html#/Create_Service/02r3000001tr000000/).
+An example of the utilizing the `json` parameter is [enabling feature access](docs/publishfeatureservice.md)
+on a service.

 ## Example setup